The Presbyteries of Toronto Conference Corporation (PTCC)

 Mission & Objectives

-Mission: To be active and cooperative in the church development/redevelopment activities of the Presbyteries in Toronto Conference by making grants of income and capital from the Corporation.
+Mission: To be active and cooperative in the church development/redevelopment activities of Shining Waters (Region 10) and Western Ontario Waterways (Region 8) by making grants of annual earned income and capital from the Corporation.

 To carry on business as a charitable Corporation, to receive and hold assets, to make investments authorized by law, and to provide financial management of the assets,

-To review, approve, and disperse the grant requests of the Presbyteries in accordance with the "Operating Agreement" between the Presbyteries and PTCC.
+To review, approve, and disperse the grant requests of the Regions in accordance with an "Operating Agreement/MOU" between the Regions and PTCC.

 The Toronto West Presbytery Corporation (TWPC, the predecessor Corporation)

 TWPC was incorporated as a charitable Corporation on June 27, 1973 and started operations in 1974.
 Gradually through sales of surplus properties by Congregations in the 1980's and 1990's, assets were turned over to TWPC for use within the Presbytery.
 This process continued through 2010 when the asset value of TWPC reached approximately $7 million.
 Over 37 years TWPC made numerous grants and loans to various Congregations for church development and redevelopment, and to community ministries for their work within Toronto West Presbytery and then South West Presbytery.